Mental Health Resources and Tools

 Apps and Other Tools

-There are thousands of mental health, self-care and wellness apps available.
-Below are a few that may be useful depending on your needs.
+There are thousands of mental health, self-care, and wellness apps available.
+Below are a few examples.

 - 5 Minute Journal (iOS, Android): Daily journal for gratitude, positive reflections, and photos.